 Hosting means there’s enough space for people to sit during discussion, and enough space for people to stand to do ritual without knocking things over.
 (Traditionally, a 9 foot diameter circle will fit a coven of 13 people if they’re reasonably amiable about it.)

 Obviously, there are options for larger ritual groups, but they are often especially awkward for groups in the 10-25 person range.
-Too big to fit in most living rooms, but not big enough to be able to reliably fund rental space unless at least some group members can be quite generous (and finding rental space for every group event can be time consuming to manage, as well as expensive.)
+A group of 15 or more is too big to fit in most living rooms, but not big enough to be able to reliably fund rental space unless at least some group members can be quite generous (and finding rental space for every group event can be time consuming to manage, as well as expensive.)

-But there are other reasons covens are small, too.
+There are other important reasons covens are small, too.
 Part of creating small group magical ritual is often described as creating a group mind, or as getting the whole group linked up with a shared goal.
 Obviously, that gets more complicated the more people you add.

 As the group gets larger, some people won’t be interested in that particular focus, and it gets harder to find a meaningful focus that everyone can engage with enough.
 It also takes time and practice for a group to get used to working with each other (discussed more in the next section.)